-- Create a learning climate in which everyone is valued and individual differences are celebrated. - Identify children with ability, gifts and talents at the earliest possible time in order to provide appropriately for their learning needs. - Provide appropriate challenge through high quality tasks for enrichment and extension which grow from the topic being studied. - Provide a variety of approaches and strategies to ensure all children are stimulated and engage enthusiastically in their learning to include: ability grouping, cross curricular learning opportunities, individual or group projects, opportunities for children to take the lead. - Encourage independence through the tasks provided and provide many opportunities for pupil led and enquiry based learning. - Encourage participation in wider school activities such as School Council, Eco Group, Rota Kids, sports and musical events, competitions etc. - > Use assessment to inform planning for individual needs, flexible groupings and learning styles. - Ensure planning is flexible to enable adaptations and changes to be made to meet the needs of the learner. - Encourage self-evaluation and assessment at various learning points such as pre/post learning in maths, Hot and Cold write in English. - Celebrate success and achievements, and relating to our Six Ways to Shine
+- Create a learning climate in which everyone is valued and individual differences are celebrated. - Identify children with ability, gifts and talents at the earliest possible time in order to provide appropriately for their learning needs. - Provide appropriate challenge through high quality tasks for enrichment and extension which grow from the topic being studied. - ➤ Provide a variety of approaches and strategies to ensure all children are stimulated and engage enthusiastically in their learning to include: ability grouping, cross curricular learning opportunities, individual or group projects, opportunities for children to take the lead. - Encourage independence through the tasks provided and provide many opportunities for pupil led and enquiry based learning. - Encourage participation in wider school activities such as School Council, Eco Group, Rota Kids, sports and musical events, competitions etc. - > Use assessment to inform planning for individual needs, flexible groupings and learning styles. - Ensure planning is flexible to enable adaptations and changes to be made to meet the needs of the learner. - Encourage self-evaluation and assessment at various learning points such as pre/post learning in maths, Hot and Cold write in English. - Celebrate success and achievements, and relating to our Six Ways to Shine

-Six Ulays to Shine AI HARDEN AI HARDEN AI HARDEN Take pride in all your work and never give up.
+Size Ulays to Shine AT HARDEN O Always try your best and be the best you can be.
+Take pride in all your work and never give up.
 Approach tasks with a growth mind set so you can reach for the stars.
 Believe in yourself and become an independent learner.
 Respect other people's feelings by being polite and kind.
 Be a good role model by putting others before yourself.